A Survey on Integrated Sensing and Communication with Intelligent Metasurfaces: Trends, Challenges, and Opportunities: RIS for Advanced DFRC Operations

 \subsection{Intelligent Transport}

-The increasing demand for intelligent transport applications, encompassing vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and vehicle-to-everything (V2X) communications, highlights the significant role of ISAC in such scenarios~\cite{2022_Noor,2021_Yishi}.
+The increasing demand for intelligent transport applications, encompassing vehicle-to-vehicle (V2V), vehicle-to-infrastructure (V2I), and vehicle-to-everything (V2X) communications, highlights the significant role of ISAC in such scenarios.
 A key distinguishing feature that makes ISAC well-suited for intelligent transport applications is the predictability of motion.
 Unlike general communication scenarios, vehicles, trains, and buses follow pre-defined routes.
-This predictability facilitates the development of low-complexity solutions for both communication and sensing aspects within the context of intelligent transport applications.
+This predictability facilitates the development of low-complexity solutions for both communication and sensing aspects within the context of intelligent transport applications. {There are two categories of studies for RIS-assisted DFRC assisted by RIS for intelligent transport: system optimization and predictive beamforming.}

-In a notable contribution to RIS-aided ISAC, the work presented in~\cite{2022_Wang} addresses NLoS communications.
+{\textit{1) System optimization:}} In a notable contribution to RIS-aided ISAC, the work presented in~\cite{2022_Wang} addresses NLoS communications.
 In the proposed system model, the BS communicates with a target vehicle while concurrently estimating its distance and velocity.
 In scenarios where the LoS is blocked, the RIS serves the dual purpose of radar sensing and communication.
 It achieves this by estimating the location of the vehicle and concentrating the signal power in the estimated direction.
 The method employed for accurate distance and velocity estimation is the maximum likelihood method.
 The communication performance is evaluated based on data rate, considering the estimation accuracy.
 Similar problems were also tackled in~\cite{2023_Feng,2023_Zhimin}.
 Additionally, in~\cite{2023_Li4}, the authors explored an RIS-assisted ISAC framework designed for high-speed railways.

 The authors of~\cite{2022_Shao} and~\cite{2022_Shao2} introduced a system model featuring an ISAC BS communicating with multiple vehicles while simultaneously sensing their locations.
 An innovative aspect of the model involves the deployment of RISs on the rooftops of the vehicles to enhance the sensing performance by adjusting the phases of the echo signals.
 To address the challenge of joint communications and sensing, the authors devised a grid-based parametric model.
 They formulated the joint estimation problem as a compressive sensing problem and employed a message-passing algorithm utilizing a progressive approximation method.
 This approach was shown to be effective in reducing computational complexity.
 Furthermore, an expectation-maximization algorithm was employed to fine-tune the grid parameters, alleviating potential model mismatch issues.